-Bloody Mary Gazpacho recipe ~ this vodka spiked gazpacho is a clever mash-up of your favorite brunch cocktail and a refreshing Spanish chilled soup ~ now you can sip a zesty Bloody Mary out of a bowl!
+My Bloody Mary Gazpacho recipe is a is a clever mash-up of your favorite brunch cocktail and a refreshing chilled tomato soup ~ now you can sip a zesty Bloody Mary out of a bowl!
 The cool elegance, the flavors, the garnishes ~ all the little extras are in there!

 A daytime cocktail invented in the 1920s that started out as a relatively tame combo of tomato juice and vodka.
 Over the years it expanded to include lemon juice, Worcestershire sauce, horseradish, tabasco, and a dash of celery salt, and is purported to cure a hangover.
 In recent times it’s served up heavily and ostentatiously garnished.